jundalisay/spblist/content/en/research/hitler/mein/volume-2/chapter-04.md

 <!-- The principle, that one people is not the same as another, applies also to the individual members of a national community.  -->

-No one brain, for instance, is equal to another.
+No one brain is equal to another.
 This is because the constituent elements belonging to the same blood vary in a thousand subtle details, though they are fundamentally of the same quality.

 The first consequence is that the people in the folk-community who show the best racial qualities should be encouraged more than the others and especially they should be encouraged to increase and multiply.